Close Menu

 If you have ulcerative colitis, but your symptoms do not meet or equal listing 5.06, then it is still possible to win benefits.
 You can win by proving you cannot perform your past work or any other work.

-You can prove your condition prevents you from working by having your doctor complete a residual functional capacity (RFC) form.
+You can prove your condition prevents you from working by having your treating doctor write a statement that you can’t work.
 The medical opinion of your treating doctor matters to the SSA.
-Find out how your RFC can prove to the SSA that you cannot work.
+Your RFC can prove to the SSA that you cannot work.

 APPLY FOR SSDI & SSI BENEFITS FOR ULCERATIVE COLITIS

 If you have ulcerative colitis, then there are two types of benefits you can file for under the Social Security program: Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) benefits.
 In order to receive benefits, you must first file an application.
-You can do this online at Social Security’s website.
+You can do this on Social Security’s website.
 Below, please find an explanation as to each type of benefit you can apply for if you have SBS:

 Social Security Disability Insurance (SSDI):

 SSDI benefits are for those who have worked and paid into the SSD system.
 To apply, you must be no longer able work due to a severe medical condition.
+Additionally, your medical conditions must be expected to last longer than one year.
 The amount of money you will receive from SSDI benefits is based on how much Social Security tax you have paid during your work history.
-To qualify for SSDI, you must have earned enough “work credits” to qualify.
-A work credit is an amount of taxable income.
-Learn about work credits and SSD benefits.
-You can earn up to 4 work credits per year.
-The amount of work credits you will need will depend on how old you are when you apply.
-If you haven’t earned enough work credits at the time you apply, then you may qualify for Supplemental Security Income benefits.
+To qualify for SSDI, you must have earned enough work credits.

 Supplemental Security Income (SSI):

 SSI is a needs based benefit.
 It is for people with little to no income, such as children and the elderly.
-Anyone who makes more than a certain amount of money per month cannot receive SSI benefits.
+Anyone who has a large amount of money saved cannot receive SSI benefits.
+To qualify for SSI, you must meet strict income and asset limits set by the Social Security Administration (SSA).
 The SSA counts the income of those in your house, not just your income.
-If you have a spouse who earns more than $4000 a month, for example, then that income will be the factor in whether you can receive SSI benefits.
-You cannot qualify for SSI benefits, no matter how severe your ulcerative colitis, if you do not meet the income and asset rules for SSI.

 WHAT WE DO TO HELP YOU WIN SSDI AND SSI BENEFITS